diaghilev/course-dbt/greenery/README.md

 ## Welcome!

-This is Lauren Kaye's personal repository for the course Analytics Engineering with dbt at CoRise.
+This is Lauren Kaye's repository for the Analytics Engineering intensive at CoRise.

 **Weekly stakeholder Q&A can be found in the analyses folder.**

 ## Content covered

-Project Kickoff: I am provided us with tables (orders, users, events, promos, products, order_items) stored on a postgres database.
+During project kickoff, I am provided us with raw tables containing ecommerce data for a store 'greenery'.

 Week 1 involved:
 - **staging tables** with light transformations of our choosing using snowflake and dbt